dohlee/learn-sed/README.md

 ## Addressing lines

 You might want to manipulate not every lines of the text, but specific lines that you've selected.
 There are diverse ways in SED to select lines, which can be specified with **addresses** in SED commands.
-In this section, we'll deal with the text with line numbers for simplicity.
+In this section, we'll deal with the text with line numbers for simplicity's sake.

 ```shell
 seq 10 > my_text.txt